gked1/gked1.github.io/README.md

 - presenting current timestamp

-- finding the longest word(string) in text(chain of strings)
+- finding the longest word in the text

-- game that stands for ordering numerized tiles in ascending order(two level of difficulty to choose from)
+- game that stands for ordering numerized tiles

 Live demo:
 https://gked1.github.io/js-by-examples